Not-Diamond/notdiamond-node/README.md

 ### Basic Usage

-Here's a simple example of how to use NotDiamond to select the best model between GPT-4o, Claude 3.5 Sonnet, and Gemini 1.5 Pro, while optimizing for latency:
+Here's a simple example of how to use NotDiamond to select the best model between GPT-4o, Claude 3.5 Sonnet, and Gemini 1.5 Pro, while optimizing for latency and outputting the raw text:

 ```typescript
 import { NotDiamond } from 'notdiamond';